Intellectual Property Policy

 - Use the standard website footer for member project websites to reference this and other CF Policies,

-- (optionally) Maintain accurate copyright statements.
+for example), and - (optionally) Maintain accurate copyright statements.

 Collaborations and External Projects

-When collaborating with external open source projects ("Upstream Projects") conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
+When collaborating with external open source projects ("Upstream Projects"), conform to all license requirements of the Upstream Projects, including dependencies leveraged by the Project.
 If an alternative inbound or outbound license is required for compliance with the license for an Upstream Project or is otherwise required to achieve the Commonhaus Foundation’s, or an individual Project’s, objectives, the CFC may approve the use of an alternative license for inbound or outbound contributions on an exception basis.

 Copyright Statements